stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > Avoid using the `python` or `py` commands to run single-file scripts.
 Python interpreters do not support metadata blocks and cannot manage dependencies.

 A Python script should be a single file that you have created to run on computers that are used for development.
 When you need anything more than this, [create a Python project](#use-a-project-tool).
-To minimize complexity, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) for applications.
+To minimize complexity, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) for simple applications.
 The project configuration will enable you to manage the code and dependencies, as well as providing support for [packaging applications for distribution to other systems](#plan-for-distributing-your-work).

 > By default, the `init` feature of `uv` creates Python projects with the flat layout.
+If you use Poetry, you need to use the `--flat` option with `poetry new` to create flat layout projects.

 Avoid using a [shebang line](https://www.datacamp.com/tutorial/python-shebang) for your Python scripts unless you have a specific need to do so.
 You can add a shebang line to a Python script file to tell operating systems to to run the script by using the tool that is specified by the shebang.
 The script file itself must be marked as executable for a shebang to work, and this is a security risk because the content of the script could be changed or replaced later.
 A shebang can also tie the script to a specific tool.

 ### Running Python Tools

-Use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ for most Python applications, or [uvx](https://docs.astral.sh/uv/#tool-management), which is the equivalent command for _uv_.
+You can use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ to run most Python applications, or [uvx](https://docs.astral.sh/uv/#tool-management), which is the equivalent command for _uv_.
 These download the application to a cache and run it.
 For example, these commands download and run the latest version of [bpytop](https://github.com/aristocratos/bpytop), a system monitoring tool:

 ```shell
 pipx run bpytop